Hej Hej and very welcome,

 to my blog on the IOGT International Global Voices space.

-I am Policy and Communication Officer for IOGT International.
+I am Policy and Communications Officer for IOGT International.
 And in this blog you'll be able to follow my life with IOGT.
 I hope you find it inspiring and useful.

 I am also Student at Stockholm University, where I study Political Science, Philosophy and History of Ideas.